Randoodl/Clarity_CT/README.md

 ## Clarity CT - RGB Colour Tool 🎨

-A C++ based RGB Colour Picker built with the raylib library.
+A C++ based RGB Colour Picker Tool built with the raylib library.

 ### 📖 Contents
 + [About](#about)